christroutner/bch-tests/README.md

 - `ping-wh-server` - Ping the server running the Worhmole capable full node wallet.
 - `generate-wh-addr` - Generate a new public address in your Wormhole wallet.
+  Send test BCH to this address using [a faucet](https://testnet.manu.backend.hamburg/bitcoin-cash-faucet).
+  You'll need to wait for 6? confirmations before continuing.
 - `burn-bch` - Burn a BCH coin to generate 100 WHC tokens.
 - `token-balance` - Check the balance of tokens associated with an address.
 - `create-managed-token` - Create a new 'managed' token.